SleepingShell/curve-hack-poc/README.md

 In order to run the POC, you must run it at a block earlier than the attack occured, for example:
 `forge test --fork-url $RPC_URL --fork-block-number 17806760`

-For the time being, the code is not published in order for whitehats to do their work.
-Once I get the go ahead the code will be published :) If you are interested in the meantime, I suggest you try to write your own!
-It's a very simple attack.